matze-dd/Tex2txt/README.md

 The result file errs will contain names of files with problems together with filtered messages from the language checker.

-With option --rec, file inclusions as \\input{...} will be tracked recursively.
+With option --recurse, file inclusions as \\input{...} will be tracked recursively.
 Exceptions are listed at LAB:RECURSE in the Bash script.
 Note, however, the limitation sketched in [issue #12](../../issues/12).

 Before application, variables in this script have to be customized.
-The script will back up and extend spelling.txt and prohibit.txt in LanguageTool's directory tree.
 For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable txtdir.
 This directory and possibly necessary sub-directories will be created without request.
-They can be deleted with option --del.
+They can be deleted with option --delete.

+### Actions
+- convert content of given LaTeX files to plain text
+- call LanguageTool for native-language main text and separately for footnotes
+- check foreign-language text using Hunspell
+- only if variable check\_for\_single\_letters set to yes: look for single letters, excluding abbreviations in script variable acronyms

+### Usage
+`bash checks.sh [--recurse] [--adapt-lt] [--no-lt] [--delete] [files]`

+- no argument files: use files from script variable all\_tex\_files
+- option `--recurse`<br>
+  track file inclusions; see LAB:RECURSE in script for exceptions
+- option `--adapt-lt`<br>
+  only back up LanguageTool's files spelling.txt (additional accepted words) and prohibit.txt (words raising an error), append corresponding private files, and exit; see LAB:ADAPT-LT in script
+- option `--no-lt`<br>
+  do not use LanguageTool but instead Hunspell for native-language checks;
+  perform replacements from script variable repls\_hunspell beforehand
+- option `--delete`<br>
+  only remove auxiliary directory in script variable txtdir, and exit

 ## Handling of displayed equations<a name="equations"></a>
 ### Rationale